hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 2. Copy the ssl_usertruststore.p12 from the HPE Data Fabric cluster into certs folder under project directory.
 The ssl_usertruststore.p12 file is located at /opt/mapr/conf directory in cluster node.
 The password for p12 can be copied from “ssl.client.truststore.password” property value in /opt/mapr/conf/ssl-client.xml .

-3. From project directory, open resources/application.properties.
+3. From the project directory, open resources/application.properties.
 Change the key values as per your environment.

 4. Execute “mvn clean install” .